openplans/shareabouts/doc/README.md

 Running the Shareabouts API Service
 ------------------------------------

-For local development, your best bet is to use OpenPlans' hosted API.
+For local development, your best bet is to use OpenPlans' hosted API, data.shareabouts.org.
-Go to [data.shareabouts.org](http://data.shareabouts.org) and request access.
+[Contact us](http://openplans.org/about/) and request a dataset key.
+We'll happily provide hosting to community and non-commercial projects.

 Alternatively, install and run the back-end API service yourself.
 To do so, you will want clone the